future-tech-artifficial-intelligence/AGI-concept-api-google-gemini-2.0-flash-english-version/README.md

 - **VS Code**: https://code.visualstudio.com/
 - **GitHub Copilot**: https://github.com/features/copilot

-For installation assistance, you can use Claude 3.5 Sonnet in agent mode (available in free version).
+For installation assistance, you can use Claude 3.5 Sonnet in agent mode (available in free version)

+GitHub Copilot has a paid version at €10 per month.
+The price is very interesting because the coding artificial intelligence models, such as Claude Sonnet 4 from Anthropic or other coding AI models, are unlimited.
+I find the price to be very good because it's unlimited to use the coding-specialized artificial intelligence model Claude Sonnet 4 from Anthropic.
+The Claude Sonnet 4 model from Anthropic is more powerful than Claude Sonnet 3.5, which is logical because Claude Sonnet 4 from Anthropic is an improved version

 ### Installation Steps